Ztry8/Termlib/README.md

 The graphics API provided by SDL2.

 #### Input
-The library uses the keyboard as input, and does not have mouse support, and there are no plans to add it in the future.
+The library uses the keyboard as input, and there are plans to add a mouse support in the future.

 #### Does it work with C++?
 Yes, the library has been tested with C++ and works pretty well.